-Authorize access to Event Hubs resources using Azure Active Directory
+Authorize access to Event Hubs resources using Microsoft Entra ID

-Azure Event Hubs supports using Azure Active Directory (Azure AD) to authorize requests to Event Hubs resources.
-With Azure AD, you can use Azure role-based access control (Azure RBAC) to grant permissions to a security principal, which may be a user, or an application service principal.
+Azure Event Hubs supports using Microsoft Entra ID to authorize requests to Event Hubs resources.
+With Microsoft Entra ID, you can use Azure role-based access control (Azure RBAC) to grant permissions to a security principal, which can be a user, or an application service principal.
 To learn more about roles and role assignments, see Understanding the different roles.

 When a security principal (a user, or an application) attempts to access an Event Hubs resource, the request must be authorized.
-With Azure AD, access to a resource is a two-step process.
+With Microsoft Entra ID, access to a resource is a two-step process.